NorbertLoh/RedemptionUI-Source/README.md

 Of course, no software will be complete without automated testing!
 We can create AAA quality tests by following the AAA principle which is, Arrange-Act-Assert.

-You run Cypress and the e2e test by,
+You can run Cypress and the e2e test by,
 1. Running `npm run cypress:open` in the root directory
 2. E2E Testing
 3. Select the browser you want to run on